mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

 ```
 <img src="https://user-images.githubusercontent.com/31917400/35305755-80a0e2a2-0092-11e8-99f4-3dc73e6dd916.jpg" />

- - `strptime()` is the way we teach python date&time.
+ - `strptime()` -str_Parse_time- is the way we teach python date&time.
 Need to introduce certain 'time str' and articulating the format one by one so that python understands.
 It works with`datetime.date()` as well ?
 ```
 d1 = datetime.datetime.strptime('2017/12/21 14|00|38', '%Y/%m/%d %H|%M|%S')